JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/project_cleanup/index.md

 Close that tab and go back to `App.tsx`.
 Do the same `Reformat Code` operation there as well.

+## Linting

+This is a...complicated topic.

+In the world of React, ESLint has become very popular and `create-react-app` comes with ESLint preconfigured.
+TSLint is popular for TypeScript projects, but ``create-react-app --typescript`` doesn't use it.
+Why?
+The TypeScript and TSLint teams are joining forces to enhance ESLint's TypeScript support.

+Prettier is another linting project that has gotten popular.
+WebStorm has direct integration for Prettier...it can detect its presence, turn it on, and provide a shortcut for a ``Reformat with Prettier`` action.
+For this tutorial, since CRA doesn't support Prettier, we'll skip it.

+Thus, for this tutorial, we will stick with the IDE's built-in code reformatter and rules.

 ## Clean Up, Clean Up

 In `App.tsx`, let's do some steps to make a simpler starting point for the